livz/livz.github.io/_posts/2017-06-29-exploring-prefetch-part-1.md

 ## Recording loaded libraries
 So let’s see different ways of loading libraries and how they are recorded by the prefetching process.
-A very important detail to keep in mind: according to the first Forensic Magazine article mentioned previously, _monitoring occurs for ten seconds after an application is started_.
+A very important detail to keep in mind: according to the first Forensic Magazine article mentioned previously:
+> Monitoring occurs for ten seconds after an application is started.

+* a
+* b
+* c
 * __Implicit linking__ - This linking method is also referred to as _static load_ or _load-time dynamic linking_.
 With implicit linking, the executable using the DLL links to an import library (.lib file) provided by the maker of the DLL.
 The operating system _loads the DLL when the executable is loaded_.

   * **Result**: As expected, libraries loaded this way appear in the prefetch file.